AmziLS/AmziProlog/Setup and getting started.md

 Your release environment will be *either* 32 *or* 64 bit, but not both at the same time, i.e., you need to have two separate folders for Amzi!
-Prolog 32 and 64 bit, and set the environment variables accordingly: either using `Amzi Prolog Environment (Release).lnk` to create a temporary 32/64 bit environment or by executing `Configure Amzi Dirs (Release).bat` each time you switch between the global 32/64 bit environments.
+Prolog 32 and 64 bit, and set the environment variables accordingly: using `Amzi Prolog Environment (Release).lnk` to create a temporary 32/64 bit environment, and, optionally, by executing `Configure Amzi Dirs (Release).bat` each time you want to globally set the 32/64 bit `AMZI_DIR` for use with IDE or other tools not started from the command line environment.

 ### Install Eclipse-IDE plugin